converspace/webmention/README.md

 ## Preventing Spam and Abuse
 * The verification process SHOULD be queued to prevent DDOS attacks.
-* WebMention receivers SHOULD moderate webmentions and MUST link to `source` with `rel="nofollow"` to prevent SPAM.
+* WebMention receivers SHOULD moderate WebMentions, and if a link is displayed back to the source, SHOULD link to `source` with `rel="nofollow"` to prevent spam.
-* Receivers could also periodically reverify that `source` links to `target`.
+* Receivers MAY periodically re-verify that `source` links to `target`, and remove visible links if source no longer links to target.